jwsbck/gyroidos.github.io/_docs/deploy/qemu.md

 ## Run KVM/QEMU

-The following example runs a trust\|me image using the TPM emulator and enabling host-guest port forwarding in KVM:
+The following example runs a GyroidOS image using the TPM emulator and enabling host-guest port forwarding in KVM:

 ```
 kvm -m 4096 -bios OVMF.fd -serial mon:stdio \